-Each student will receive a $6,400 stipend.
-The LSU Vet Med and the NIH will also sponsor the students’ participation at the [virtual] 2021 National Veterinary Scholars Symposium, hosted by University of Minnesota College of Veterinary Medicine from August 4-6.
+Each student received a stipend and attended the National Veterinary Scholars Symposium held in San Juan, Puerto Rico, August 3-5.
 This conference brings together scientists from academia, the pharmaceutical industry, and NIH leadership in one setting and allows the students to present their research, learn more about research careers and opportunities, and network with students and research scientists from other veterinary schools.

 To participate in the Summer Scholars program, the students developed their own research plan proposals with the guidance of a faculty member, and a faculty committee selected the participants based on the proposals.
 All first- and second-year veterinary students throughout the country and abroad had the opportunity to submit proposals.
 The program is coordinated by Britta Leise, DVM (LSU 2002), PhD, DACVS, associate dean of staff and faculty advancement and associate professor of equine surgery; Joseph Francis, BVSc, MVSc, PhD, associate dean for research and graduate education and professor in the Department of Comparative Biomedical Sciences (CBS); Andrew Lewin, BVM&S, DACVO, assistant professor of veterinary ophthalmology in the Department of Veterinary Clinical Sciences; Yogesh Saini, BVSc, MS, PhD, associate professor in the Department of Comparative Biomedical Sciences; and Joseph Taboada, DVM, DACVIM, professor of small animal internal medicine in the Department of Veterinary Clinical Sciences (VCS).